jbcodeforce/spark-studies/docs/index.md

 Simply go to: [http://localhost:8085/](http://localhost:8085/)

-* Start a worker node

-As a separate docker container.
+* Start a worker node, as a separate docker container

 ```shell
     docker run --rm -it --name spark-worker --hostname spark-worker \